zokeefe/ios_handmade/README.md

 ios_handmade/handmade/data - Casey's unzipped data
 ```

+### Controls ###
+* Analog left-thumbstick maps to movement
+* 4 blue buttons on lower-right map to Action[Up/Down/Left/Right]
+* 2 blue buttons on top-left map to Back/Start
+* red button in top-left is for live-loop replay recording and playback

 ### Licensing
 Casey Muratori is the author of Handmade Hero.
 I am writing this port with his permission.
 Please checkout the project here ([https://handmadehero.org/](https://handmadehero.org/)).